The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Observational Methods

 Visual morphological classification, although with a reasonable degree of subjectivity, has proven to be an extremely useful tool in the study of galaxy evolution, with one of the first and the most used classification systems first developed by \citet{1926ApJ....64..321H}.
 Morphological classification can be used as an indicator of the current stage of evolution that a galaxy may be at in its lifetime and morphological features or disruptions can help indicate if a galaxy may be undergoing environmental processes such as merging or stripping.
 Today, researchers can use a number of methods; they can either manually classify their own data set, or if it is too large, public schemes such as Galaxy Zoo \citep{2008MNRAS.389.1179L} have been set up.
 Machine learning techniques have also been and are being developed for this application \citep[e.g.][]{2010MNRAS.406..342B, 2018MNRAS.473.1108H}.

-As both of our samples are relatively small, each galaxy was independently visually inspected and classified by different co-authors, changing the contrast of each image in the {\it i}-band to search for features, with a high level of agreement of the classifications between the different co-authors.
+As both of our samples are relatively small, each galaxy was independently visually inspected and classified by different co-authors, changing the contrast of each image in the {\it i}-band to search for interaction/accretion features, with a high level of agreement of the classifications between the different co-authors.
+This technique has already been implemented in previous studies investigating similar types of galaxies, providing us with the advantage of a comparison to previous work \citep{2015MNRAS.446..120D}.
+We note, however, that there is a degree of subjectivity to this system that needs to be taken into account when drawing conclusions from the results or comparing to previous studies.
 The {\it i}-band was chosen as it has the best median seeing ($\sim 0.6"$) of all HSC bands.
-We note that there is a degree of subjectivity to this system that needs to be taken into account when drawing conclusions from the results or comparing to previous studies.
 We classified both the passive galaxy sample and the matched comparison sample into three categories.

 In order to quantify the abundance (or lack of) minor merger activity that may be driving the size growth of central galaxies, the first category is those galaxies that display features caused by merger activity.
 As we are dealing with central galaxies, we expect any features observed to be almost exclusively caused by galaxy interactions with their satellites.
 This sub-sample was identified in the following ways: those galaxies displaying shells, a ring of material around the main body of the galaxy, streams of material, umbrellas \citep[e.g.][]{2010AJ....140..962M}, those that have clear distortions to the light distribution and those undergoing a minor merger (when a clear and significant secondary peak/core in the light distribution is seen).
 Some galaxies may display multiple features.
-This sub-sample is hereafter referred to as "Features".
+This sub-sample is hereafter referred to as "features".

-The second category were those galaxies with no clear tidal features but that visually exhibited a diffuse stellar halo (hereafter labelled as Diffuse).
+The second category were those galaxies with no clear tidal features but that visually exhibited a diffuse stellar halo (hereafter labelled as diffuse).
 These galaxies were classified as such as a clear diffuse stellar halo may indicate past merger activity with the accreted material now settled into a state of relative equilibrium.
-We note that galaxies that have diffuse stellar haloes but also display clear signs of merger activity are classified into the Features sub-sample.
+We note that galaxies that have diffuse stellar haloes but also display clear signs of merger activity are classified into the features sub-sample.